CUBRID/cubrid-manual/en/sql/dblink.rst

     *   Long, interval day to se, interval year to month, blob, and clob types are not supported in the select statement.
     *   Oracle ODBC does not support the time zone type, so when SELECTing time zone data, the time zone is calculated as a local time, converted to timestamp type, and returned.

     Below is an example of converting Oracle DB's time zone data to a local time zone when querying it with ODBC.
+The entered time zone is "+02:00", converted to local time zone "+09:00", and output as "PM 08:00".

     .. code-block:: sql

         -- oracle input
         INSERT INTO tbl VALUES (to_timestamp_tz('2021-07-25 12:34:56 +02:00', 'yyyy-mm-dd hh24:mi:ss tzh:tzm'));

         -- local
         SELECT t_timestamp_timezone2 FROM tbl@server;
         07:34:56.000 PM 07/25/2021

         SELECT to_char(t_timestamp_timezone2, 'yyyy-mm-dd hh24:mi:ss.ff tzh:tzm') FROM tbl@server;
         2021-07-25 19:34:56.000 +09:00
-        The entered time zone is "+02:00", converted to local time zone "+09:00", and output as "PM 08:00".

-        The entered time zone is "+02:00", converted to local time zone "+09:00", and output as "PM 08:00".

     *   REPLACE syntax is not supported and an error occurs when used.
     *   Oracle's processing range of date and number types is larger than CUBRID's, so data that falls outside of CUBRID's type range will result in an error.